 Yes, you can grill the spiedini skewers on a indoor grill pan or skillet if you do not have access to an outdoor grill.
 Follow the recipe instructions for all the prep, but the cook time will differ slightly and you will need to use a meat thermometer to ensure the chicken is cooked through.

 Swap Out the Wine: If you want to eliminate the alcohol (white wine) from this recipe go for it!
 A great alternate option is using chicken or vegetable broth in its place.

 Side Suggestions: I have served this recipe with basically everything and no one ever complains.
 If you want to stick with a something healthy you could check out my Kale Salad, Grilled Peach Salad, or Roasted Asparagus.
 Alternatively, if your heart beats for carbs check out my Crispy Smashed Potatoes or Pesto Pasta.

 Love this grilled chicken spiedini with lemon butter sauce recipe?
 Don't forget to comment and rate below!

 Lemon Butter Sauce

 - ¼ Cup Unsalted Butter Melted

 - Cut chicken breast into 1-inch cubes and add to large bowl.
-Season with ¼ tsp salt and ½ tsp pepper (keep remaining for breading) and add in olive oil and white wine.
+Season with ¼ teaspoon salt and ½ teaspoon pepper (keep remaining for breading) and add in olive oil and white wine.
 Stir to combine, cover and refrigerate for 20 minutes.